 Mechanics of Iridescence

-There are many subjects in nature which are extraordinarily beautiful, and animals which glint and gleam with iridescence are definitely one of them.
+There are many subjects in nature which are extraordinarily beautiful.
+Animals which glint and gleam with iridescence are definitely one of them.
 However, in order to take on the (not inconsiderable) challenge of illustrating iridescent creatures it’s important to have a basic grasp of the processes that cause these animals to shine and glitter as they do.

-We only see these effects if they occur on two surfaces very close to each other so the light waves are able to interfere with one another (the inner and outer layer of a soap bubble, or in the case of insects, the inner and outer layer of a wing).
+We only see these effects if they occur on two surfaces very close to each other.
+The light waves need to be able to interfere with one another.
+Think of the inner and outer layer of a soap bubble.
+In the case of insects, consider the inner and outer layer of a wing.

-Constructive and destructive interference can occur at the same time and at the same point (think of the areas of dark on a beetle, caused by destructive interference, bang up next to gleamingly bright patches of shining colour which result from constructive interference).
+Constructive and destructive interference can occur at the same time and at the same point.
+Think of the areas of dark on a beetle, caused by destructive interference.
+These are often bang up next to gleamingly bright patches of shining colour.
+The shine is from constructive interference.

-Another way some birds, butterflies, beetles, fish and reptiles produce iridescence is by layering multiple micro-thin ridged layers ontop of each other, in a spiral or helicoidal pattern.
-Again, the interference between light waves reflected from each surface results in glorious colours such as the wing of a morpho butterfly.
+Another way some birds, butterflies, beetles, fish and reptiles produce iridescence is by layering multiple micro-thin ridged layers ontop of each other.
+These are layered in a spiral or helicoidal pattern.
+Again, it’s the interference between light waves reflected from each surface that results in glorious colours.
+Helicoidal layers cause the vivid blue of a morpho butterfly wing.

 Although the colours may change as you look at your subject, their position relative to each other will not alter.
-Look at a peacock feather, preferably an actual specimen feather.
+Look at a peacock feather.
 In some lights the area around the eye looks bronze, in other lights it looks pink.
-Likewise, the eye will look azure blue or bright grass green as you tilt it in the light.
+The eye area will look azure blue, or bright grass green as you tilt it in the light.
 However, the relationship between the two areas of changing colour, their edges and margins, will not alter.

 For more detailed infromation on the physics behind iridescence take a look at the Microscopy U website.

-When it comes to illustrating iridescence, it necessarily has to be about tricks to fool the eye.
-By painting with pigments, no matter how bright or glorious, one cannot reconstruct the interfering or helicoidal ridged layers.
-We have to use pigments to convince our brains that our illustrations are in fact iridescent.
+When it comes to illustrating iridescence, it has to be about tricking the eye.
+One cannot reconstruct the interfering or helicoidal ridged layers using pigments.
+However all we can do is try to use pigments to convince our brains that our illustrations are iridescent.

-When you come to the lightest areas be sure to observe them carefully; although they may be the lightest and brightest part of the specimen they may well not be white.
+When you come to the lightest areas, observe them carefully.
+Although they may be the lightest and brightest part of the specimen, they may well not be white.
 Iridescent highlights are often characterised by not being white.

 Copy the shapes of the areas of light and those of shadow as accurately as possible.
 Keep your brightest areas clean and crisp in colour.
-I use Doctor Martin inks which, though fugitive, are extremely vivid (for more on technique please refer to my earlier blog.)
+I use Doctor Martin inks which are extremely vivid (for more on technique please refer to my earlier blog.)

-I have also used mica mixed in with paint to confer iridescence; with only partially successful results.
+I have also tried using mica mixed in with paint; with only partially successful results.

-An illustration, remember, is a flat 2D image so whether or not the shiny paint particles glimmer as you change your viewpoint is only relevant to someone with the physical painting in front of them.
+An illustration is a flat 2D image.
+Whether or not the shiny paint particles glimmer as you change your viewpoint is only relevant to someone with the physical painting in front of them.

-Useful colours to consider using when painting iridescence are pinks near bright greens, and cold yellows proximal to greenish blues.
+Useful colours to consider using when illustrating iridescence are pinks near bright greens; and cold yellows next to greenish blues.